working-group-two/wgtwo.com/blog/2022-02-04-please-dont-leave-your-message-after-the-beep.md

 author_url: https://www.linkedin.com/in/torodland/
 author_image_url: https://media-exp1.licdn.com/dms/image/C4E03AQEjrF7PC8veoQ/profile-displayphoto-shrink_400_400/0/1624522450808?e=1648684800&v=beta&t=LZVAsE5hVp3T50zGPk0qkf8qPJCnsXBlBXfCosrTH5o
 ---
+## Please don’t leave your message after the beep

 Think quickly: When was the last time you dialed into your voicemail to listen to a message someone had left for you?
 Chances are, it’s been a while.
 The common view is that voicemail isn’t popular any longer.
 That’s both true and not true, depending on how you look at it.
 Find out where voicemail - loved by some and hated by others - is heading.